Bhargavi19/Spring-Email/README.md

 #RELEASE NOTES<br>
-bug causing registration error in v.1.2 is fixed <h6 >v.2.2 is the new version</h6>
+bug causing registration error in v.1.2 is fixed <strong >v.2.2 is the new version</strong>

 # Mailer Application

 Overview